-Platform-as-a-Service (PaaS) or Software-as-a-Service (SaaS) mainly consist of fees generated from providing cloud SIM platform as a service to business partners.
+Other revenues mainly consist of fees generated from providing cloud SIM platform as a service to business partners.
 The Group provides its cloud SIM platform as a service to business partners enabling them to manage their data resources.
 Business partners using the platform are charged service fees for the use of the cloud SIM platform services.
 The Group has continuous obligation to ensure the performance of the platform over the service period.
 Revenue is recognized ratably over the contract period as business partners simultaneously consume and receive benefits from the service.
 The Group does not provide any other credit and incentive related to the cloud SIM platform services, therefore there is no variable consideration in the arrangement.